 The Fukui Dinosaur Museum spans four floors.
-The main floor's large open space houses the museum's principal Dinosaur World exhibition where more than 40 dinosaur skeletons are on display together with excellent English explanations.
-They include examples of the local Fukui-raptor and Fukui-saurus, which were found nearby, as well as several life size animatronic dinosaurs, including an incredibly life like Tyrannosaurus Rex that greets visitors as they enter the exhibition.
+The main floor's large open space houses the museum's principal Dinosaur World exhibition where more than 40 dinosaur skeletons are on display together with good English explanations.
+They include examples of the local Fukui-raptor and Fukui-saurus, which were found nearby, as well as several life-size animatronic dinosaurs, including an life-like Tyrannosaurus Rex that greets visitors at the entrance.

-The museum also includes a hands on zone where visitors are encouraged to pick up and hold real fossils, as well as a research laboratory where you can watch scientist and technician clean fossils and do research from behind a glass window.
+The museum also includes a hands-on zone where visitors are encouraged to pick up and hold real fossils, as well as a research laboratory where you can watch scientists and technicians clean fossils and do research from behind a glass window.
 There is also a movie theater, room for special exhibitions, a restaurant and a museum shop.
 Several more dinosaur models are placed outside around the museum grounds, and visitors may participate in outdoor excavation activities in spring and fall.

 Take the Echizen Railway from Fukui Station to its terminal station, Katsuyama Station (one hour, 770 yen one way, 2 trains/hour) and transfer to a community bus for the museum.
 Get off at the Kyoryu Hakubutsukan-mae (°³¨ÙO) bus stop in front of the museum (15 minutes, 300 yen, 1-3 buses per hour).
 Alternatively, a taxi ride takes about ten minutes and costs around 1800 yen from the station to the museum.